allen-cell-animated/agave/docs/agave.rst

 Time Panel
 ----------

-If your volume contains multiple time steps in the file, move the time slider or change the numeric input to load a new time sample.
+For time series data, move the time slider or change the numeric input to load a new time sample.
 Beware that this is loading a whole new volume and can take some time.
-If your volume only has a single time, then the slider will have no effect.
+If your dataset only has a single time, then the slider will have no effect.
+Nothing will be loaded while dragging the slider; AGAVE will load the new time sample when the slider is released or the numeric input is incremented.

 Python Interface
 ----------------